Writing optimized blog posts for both search engines and users is a skill. And like any other skill, it can be improved by practice.

 Come up with a publishing schedule that you can follow and stick to it for a long time.

-If you are learning now how to do SEO, don’t lose your hope, results in the first months may not be so good but keep publishing high-quality optimized content and the traffic will eventually flow in.
+If you started learning SEO, don’t lose your hope, results in the first months may not be so good but keep publishing high-quality optimized content and the traffic will eventually flow in.